alvas/vimwiki/mongodb.md

 * statistics: db.stats()

-* create database: use mydb
+* to create/use database: use mydb

 * to check current selected db: db